xieyuheng/inner/README.md

 ### Life

+- If I abandoned this project I would be a man without dreams, and I don't want to live like that.
+  I live my life, I end my life wish this project.
+  - Werner Herzog

 - (The miniature plan)
   If he maps out important work for himself on great lines,
   a glance at this miniature plan